poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

----
-title: "How is a proper language generated?"
-output:
-  html_document:
-    includes:
-      in_header: _header.html
----

 # How is a proper language generated?
 This is a blog based on the paper Language Generation with Limit :)